What is Atlassian Crowd?

 So, when can Crowd simply be removed from the equation?

-Usually this happens when Crowd does no longer serve an important function and can be replaced effectively by the combination of an Identity Provider and a marketplace app like SAML SSO.
+Usually this happens when Crowd does no longer serve an important function and can be replaced effectively by the combination of Active Directory Federation Services and a marketplace app like SAML SSO.

 - The Identity Provider is (or will become) the single source of truth for user identity, including access policies, group memberships and permissions.
 Administrators will then be able to manage the entire user lifecycle from the Identity Provider without any manual jobs in the local Atlassian directories.